marianafdz465/marianafdz465/README.md

 ### About me 👋

-Hi my name is Mariana
+Hi, my name is Mariana Fernández-Espinosa.
+I am a second-year PhD student in Computer Science and Engineering at the University of Notre Dame, advised by Dr. Diego Gómez-Zara.
+My research is mainly related to XR technologies

 Work in progress